 About Us

-Manchester Port Health Authority is the local authority for the Manchester Ship Canal and River Weaver including the ports of Eastham, Ellesmere, Manisty, Stanlow, Ince, Weston, Runcorn, Partington, Irlam, and Salford.
+Manchester Port Health Authority is the Local Authority for the Manchester Ship Canal and River Weaver including the ports of Eastham, Ellesmere, Manisty, Stanlow, Ince, Weston, Runcorn, Partington, Irlam, and Salford.
 The Authority, originally Manchester Port Sanitary Authority, was established in 1896 following the designation of the Manchester Ship Canal as a customs port.

-The latest Port Health Order amended in 2009 (following the creation of Cheshire West and Chester Council) sets out the area of jurisdiction for the authority.
+The latest Port Health Order amended in 2009 (following the creation of Cheshire West and Chester Council) sets out the area of jurisdiction for the Authority.

-Today the authority is responsible for a wide range of public health controls including:
+Today the Authority is responsible for a wide range of public health controls including:

-• Ship sanitation inspections and certificates
+• Ship sanitation inspections and the issuance of Ship Sanitation Certificates

 • Food Standards, Food Safety and Water Quality (ships and land)